Like our Facebook page to keep up on our most recent news

 May I join both GWDebate and a speech-and-debate student organization?

-Yes, we currently have members who are on either the Model UN or Parliamentary Debate team.
-It's up to you to manage your responsibilities and time commitment of course.
+Yes, we currently have members who are also on either the Model UN or Parliamentary Debate team.
+It's up to you to manage your responsibilities and time commitment.